Coastal Carolina vs. Arkansas State NCAA Football Odds, Plays and Insights | October 7, 2021

 Over/Under Insights

-- Coastal Carolina has not yet combined with its opponents to score more than 73 points in a game this year.
+- Coastal Carolina has not yet combined with its opponents to put up more than 73 points in a game this year.

-- So far this season, 75% of Arkansas State's games (3/4) have had more combined points than Thursday's total of 73.
+- Arkansas State has combined with its opponents to score more than 73 points in three of four games this season.

-- Thursday's total is 7.2 points lower than the two team's combined 80.2 points per game average.
+- The two teams combine to score 80.2 points per game, 7.2 more than the over/under in this contest.

-- This contest's total is 13.4 points more than the 59.6 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 59.6 points per game, 13.4 fewer than this contest's over/under.

-- Chanticleers games have an average total of 58.5 points this season, 14.5 fewer than Thursday's over/under.
+- The Chanticleers and their opponents score an average of 58.5 points per game, 14.5 fewer than Thursday's total.

 - The 63.5 PPG average total in Red Wolves games this season is 9.5 points fewer than this game's over/under.